Study Abroad and Long-Term Accommodations in Munich

 For accommodations, the youth hostels are always a good last resort, but there are ways to find apartments, and in the end you save a lot of money going this route.

 If you decide on a hostel, Wombats has large capacity and has already established a name for itself, making it a good place to meet people.
+You can also book through Hostelworld.
 If you would like to have an apartment in a student area and you have a student ID, the best place to check is with the apartment börse located in each student housing area.
 University students who won't be around for a while can rent their rooms out while they are gone.
 Some people also rent rooms out themselves (unofficially).
 Look for—or post—signs.
 "Suche Zimmer" means that you are looking for a room, "Zimmer zu Mieten" means that someone is renting out a room.
 It also doesn't hurt to get in touch with local tour companies, such as bike tours.
 Their sales staff deal with tourists daily, and locals sometimes let them know when they have a room available.
-You can also post on Munich forums like www.Virtualtourist.com.
+You can also post on travel forums.
 Simply chatting up the locals is also a great way to locate private accommodations.

-If you hope to get a grasp of the language while you are there, you might want to avoid the well-known but expensive Goethe Institute (www.goethe.de) and try less expensive alternatives like Inlingua (www.inlingua.de) or the Volkshochschule (www.mvhs.de).
-However, if you can afford it and have the time, a passing grade on the Goethe Institute's Kleines Deutsches Sprachdiplom or Grosses Deutsches Sprachdiplom (German language tests) fulfils the language requirement for all universities within Germany.
+If you hope to get a grasp of the language while you are there, you might want to avoid the well-known but expensive Goethe Institute and try less expensive alternatives like Inlingua or the Volkshochschule.
+However, if you can afford it and have the time, a passing grade on the Goethe Institute's Kleines Deutsches Sprachdiplom or Grosses Deutsches Sprachdiplom (German language tests) fulfills the language requirement for all universities within Germany.
 The university cost per semester at the University of Munich is €85… and that's it.

 A student visa allows an American student to work 90 full days or 180 half days per year in Germany.
 Getting a work permit goes is just a matter of going to the Arbeitsamt (the governmental employment agency).
 Employers are no longer restricted from hiring foreigners before Germans or EU citizens.
 As native English speakers, native English being a "special ability," it is easy for Americans to get work permits in Germany (especially if you are in the IT field).
 Americans can come over to look for work for three months without a visa.
 After the initial three months, you can go to the Kreisverwaltungsreferat (U3/U6-Station Poccistrasse, southeast exit).
 It will be a guaranteed headache, but you will get a stamp for a 6-month visa so you can look for work.